Before you apply for all Kirklees Council funding schemes

 Safe and Inclusive Community Fund (SIC Fund)

-Kirklees Council has launched a new grant scheme, which will invest in community activities delivered by individuals and community organisations in the Kirklees Voluntary, Community, and Social Enterprise (VCSE), education and faith sectors to enable a range of projects that help deliver outcomes for people and communities.
+This grant scheme will invest in community activities delivered by individuals and community organisations in the Kirklees Voluntary, Community, and Social Enterprise (VCSE), education and faith sectors to enable a range of projects that help deliver outcomes for people and communities.
 The grant scheme will fund work that is part of the Kirklees Communities Partnership Plan 2022-2027 Kirklees Communities Partnership Plan

 The Safe and Inclusive Community Fund will be available in a variety of different rounds that will have a specific focus on a theme or priority.
 Each will be based on a clear set of objectives such as: